Gravity: Einstein's general relativity

 Eventually, astronomers noticed an eccentricity in the orbit of the planet Mercury which could not be explained by Newton's theory: the perihelion of the orbit was increasing by about 42.98 arcseconds per century.
-The most obvious explanation for this discrepancy was an as-yet-undiscovered celestial body (such as a planet orbiting the Sun even closer than Mercury), but all efforts to find such a body turned out to be fruitless.
-Finally, in 1915, Albert Einstein developed a theory of general relativity which was able to accurately model Mercury's orbit.
+The most obvious explanation for this discrepancy was an as-yet-undiscovered celestial body, such as a planet orbiting the Sun even closer than Mercury, but all efforts to find such a body turned out to be fruitless.
+In 1915, Albert Einstein developed a theory of general relativity which was able to accurately model Mercury's orbit.